 Alternate Career Options

 A broadcast technician is responsible for operating and maintaining the technical equipment used for transmitting television or radio signals.
 Depending on the size of the station they work for, broadcast technicians may also have some equipment set-up and video editing duties.
 This job requires an associate's degree; it's helpful for broadcast technicians to have completed classes in math, science, video editing, and production management.
-On-the-job and on-going training is common.
+On-the-job and on-going training are common.
 Voluntary industry certification is available.
-According to the BLS, the number of jobs for broadcast technicians is expected to increase 7% from 2014-2024.
-The BLS also reported that broadcast technicians earned median pay of $41,780 in 2015, with higher pay reported in larger markets.
+According to the BLS, the number of jobs for broadcast technicians is expected to decrease by 3% from 2016-2026.
+The BLS also reported that broadcast technicians earned median pay of $40,080 in 2018, with higher pay reported in larger markets.

 Reporters gather and synthesize information on a specific topic through research, interviews, and observation.
 They report their story through media outlets like television, radio, print, or online.
 They usually have a bachelor's degree in journalism or a closely related field; they have also typically worked for several years on their college paper, radio station, or television station.
-The BLS reports that employment of reporters is predicted to decline by 9% from 2014-2024, attributable in part to the decrease in ad sales and consolidation among major media players.
+The BLS reports that employment of reporters and correspondents is predicted to decline by 10% from 2016-2026, attributable in part to the decrease in ad sales and consolidation among major media players.
 Reporters with experience are expected to have better job prospects.
-Reporters earned a median salary of $37,720 in 2015.
+Reporters and correspondents earned a median salary of $41,260 in 2018.